jwalker2020/tracker/docs/POCKETBASE_TO_POSTGRESQL_ASSESSMENT.md

 - **lib/gpx/files.ts:** `getGpxFilesList` → one SELECT with filter by user_id, sort by sort_order, created; return array. `getGpxFileUrl` → return URL for new file API.
 No PB.
 - **Upload route:** Parse multipart; validate; write file to disk (or object storage); INSERT into gpx_files (with file_path); return id.
 No `pb.collection().create(formData)`.
 - **Auth:** New implementation of `getCurrentUserId` (session or JWT); login route verifies password and creates session or issues JWT.
 Logout clears cookie (and optionally invalidates session).
-- **Enrich route and runEnrichment:** Fetch GPX from new file endpoint (or direct read from disk in server context) instead of PB file URL; gpx_files getOne/update become SQL.
+- **Worker and runEnrichmentJob:** Fetch GPX from new file endpoint (or direct read from disk in worker context) instead of PB file URL; gpx_files getOne/update become SQL.
 Checkpoint helpers receive a DB client instead of `pb`.
 - **Files route (GET list, PATCH reorder), files/[id] (DELETE):** Replace PB getList/getOne/update/delete with SQL.
 Ownership = WHERE user_id = current_user_id.
 - **Enrichment-progress and enrichment-cancel routes:** Already use checkpoint helpers; only the backend of those helpers changes (PB → PG).
 - **Gpx page (server component):** Still calls `getGpxFilesList(userId)` and `getActiveEnrichmentJobIdsForRecordIds`; implement those against PostgreSQL.
 Remove `pb` import.